ganavijayaram/itemcatalog/README.md

 #### 7.1.
 Creating the User `grader`

+While being logged into the virtual server, run the following command and proceed:

 ```
   # adduser grader
 ```

 **Note**: Above, the UNIX password I have entered for the user `grader` is, `root`.